November 17, 2017

 Smoking cigarettes raises blood pressure, which in turn increases the chances of a stroke and heart disease.

 Breaking a nicotine addiction is difficult, but even people who have smoked for decades have been able to do it.
 Quitting smoking improves health, in many ways, some as quickly as 20 minutes after your last cigarette.
-One of the first things to improve is blood pressure — it starts to come down 20 minutes after your last puff.
-For inspiration and strategies, My Southern Health offers these posts about quitting smoking.
+One of the first things to improve is blood pressure; it starts dropping 20 minutes after your last puff.
+For inspiration and strategies, My Vanderbilt Health offers these posts about quitting smoking.

-There are many ways to reach a healthy blood pressure, Beckman said.
-The more strategies the use, the better you will feel and the less likely that your doctor will tell you to start taking hypertension medication.
+There are many ways to reach a healthy blood pressure.
+The more strategies you use, the better you will control your blood pressure.